Adnan-Sadi/Plant-Disease-Detection-YOLO/README.md

   YOLOv5/yolov5/dataset.yaml.
   ```
 - The models can be trained by using the 'Training_and_Inference' notebooks provided inside the 'YOLOv5' and 'Scaled YOLOv4' folders.
 - The models can also be trained by directly running the commands in the console (which I personally prefer).
-In this case, the repository for the model implementation must be cloned in the local directory.
-For example:
+In this case, the repository for the model implementation must be cloned in the local directory beforehand.
+Some example commands:
   - Command for training:
    ```
    !python train.py --img 256 --batch 16 --epochs 50 --data dataset.yaml --weights yolov5s.pt --cache